 Differences Between Cash Flow and Profit

-For example, a business might report a high profit due to large sales, but if those sales are made on credit, the company may need more cash to pay its bills.
-This highlights why both Cash Flow and profit must be managed carefully to ensure a business's financial health.
+For example, a business might report a high profit due to large sales, but if those sales are made on credit, the company may struggle with Cash Flow vs Profit, needing more cash to pay its bills.
+This underscores the importance of managing both Cash Flow and profit carefully to maintain a business's financial health.

 Conclusion